stoically/webextensions-jsdom/README.md

 ### WebExtensions JSDOM

-When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browserAction popup or background page/scripts inside [JSDOM](https://github.com/jsdom/jsdom).
-This package lets you easily load popup and background in JSDOM and with that makes it possible to e.g. click elements in the popup and then check if the background was called accordingly. `runtime.sendMessage` in the popup is automatically wired with `runtime.onMessage` in the background.
-Loading only popup or background is also possible.
+When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browser_action default_popup or background page/scripts inside [JSDOM](https://github.com/jsdom/jsdom).
+This package lets you easily do exactly that with just one command.
+It will automatically stub `window.browser` with [`sinon-chrome/webextensions`](https://github.com/acvetkov/sinon-chrome).

-Loading popup or background in JSDOM will automatically stub `window.browser` with [`sinon-chrome/webextensions`](https://github.com/acvetkov/sinon-chrome).
-[If you want](#api) you can also automatically fake the `browser` API using [`webextensions-api-fake`](https://github.com/stoically/webextensions-api-fake).

 ### Installation